arindam89/vimconfig/README.md

-# Derek Wyatt's Vim Configuration
+# Arindam Paul's Vim Configuration

 Yup... it's a vim configuration.
+It is specifically configured for MacVim, tough others also can take advantage of this vim setup.